-- Suncor has tightened its travel restrictions even further with additional screening measures and compulsory self-isolation measures for employees who have traveled outside their country of residence or been exposed to confirmed COVID-19 cases. - Precautions are being taken to ensure health and safety on all transportation to Suncor sites, including increased cleaning and sanitization protocols and reducing the number of passengers on buses and charter flights. - In lodges, Suncor has worked with its service providers to increase the frequency and intensity of cleaning and have moved to full service cafeterias and individually packaged items to reduce touchpoints and interactions. - At Petro-Canada stations Suncor has increased cleaning and sanitizing procedures, especially in high touch areas, has reduced contact points in its stores by closing all fountain pop and slush machines, and is supporting its partners, like A&W, as they move to take-out service only.
+- Suncor has tightened its travel restrictions even further with additional screening measures and compulsory self-isolation measures for employees who have traveled outside their country of residence or been exposed to confirmed COVID-19 cases. - Precautions are being taken to ensure health and safety on all transportation to Suncor sites, including increased cleaning and sanitization protocols and reducing the number of passengers on buses and charter flights.
+Suncor has also implemented temperature checks at a number of its sites, offices and northbound flight departures. - In lodges, Suncor has worked with its service providers to increase the frequency and intensity of cleaning and have moved to full service cafeterias and individually packaged items to reduce touchpoints and interactions.
+All common areas, including gyms, have been closed and Suncor has eliminated double-occupancy washrooms to further reduce interactions and touchpoints. - At Petro-Canada stations Suncor has increased cleaning and sanitizing procedures, especially in high touch areas, has reduced contact points in its stores by closing all fountain pop and slush machines, and is supporting its partners, like A&W, as they move to take-out service only.